Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 Insure.com, Inc. an insurance company was acquired by QuinStreet in October 2009.
 It was QuinStreet’s second highest deal in the same year after internet.com.

-The QuinStreet taken the website business of Insure.com, a Nebraska-based online marketing company, in interchange for $15 million in cash paid upon closing of the acquisition and a $1 million non-interest-bearing, unsecured promissory note.
+The QuinStreet took the website business of Insure.com, a Nebraska-based online marketing company, in interchange for $15 million in cash paid upon closing of the acquisition and a $1 million non-interest-bearing, unsecured promissory note.

 Paid amount of $16 million a nice sum of money, the company believes a name change “is expected to reduce revenues 10 percent to 15 percent for the next two to six quarters.